Parks and Outdoors

 Seoul Iris Garden (Seoul Botanical Garden)

 Seoul Iris Garden (Seoul Botanical Garden) is a park that lies between Mt.
 Dobongsan and Mt.
 Suraksan in northeastern Seoul that features an iris garden.
 The park and botanical garden first opened on June 7, 2009.
+Seoul Iris Garden measures in at 52,417 square meters (564,212 square feet).
+The area features twelve unique theme zones including an Iris Garden, Medicinal Plant Garden, Wetland Park, forest lounge, and an observatory.

 Tapgol Park

 Tapgol Park is a public park that lies at the center of Seoul, near Insadong.
 It was here in 1919 where the March 1st Korean Independence Movement began.
 This movement called for the independence of Korea from Japanese rule.
+The highlight of the park is the famous enclosed marble Wongaksa Pagoda that was constructed in 1467.

 Yeouido Hangang Park

-Yeouido Hangang Park is one of the most popular parks found along the Han River which runs through the heart of Seoul.
+Yeouido Hangang Park is one of the most popular parks found along the Hangang River which runs through the heart of Seoul.
 The park is located on the northern edge of Yeouido, an 8.4 square kilometer (5.2 square mile) island.
 Yeouido is the center of Seoul's finance and banking.
 Located nearby are many important buildings related to finance, business, banking, and politics such as the National Assembly Building.

-Click here to read more about Yeouido Hangang Park.
+Read more about Yeouido Hangang Park

 Yongsan Family Park

 Once a golf course for the United States military, Yongsan Family Park has become an oasis and a peaceful escape from the hustle and bustle of the city.
 The large park, which features wonderful wide open green spaces and trees, is situated right next to the National Museum of Korea just south of Mt.
-Namsan just off the banks of the Han River.

-Click here to read more about Yongsan Family Park.
+Read more about Yongsan Family Park

 Last Updated on Feb 29, 2024